Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/configuration-reference/mobile-core-api-reference.md

 {% hint style="info" %}

-If the **Analytics** extension is enabled in your SDK, the collection of this launch data will result in an Analytics request being sent.
+If the **Analytics** extension is enabled in your SDK, collecting this launch data results in an Analytics request being sent.
 Other extensions in the SDK might use the collected data, for example, as a rule condition for an In-App Message. {% endhint %}

 {% tabs %} {% tab title="Android" %}